Lat-2340/backend/README.md

     Success: `200 OK`

-    Return values: list of lost items associated with the request user
+    Return values: a list of lost items and a list of lost item images associated with the request user

 * `/lostandfound/get-found-items`
   * `GET`